How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-However, after R = 4 \AA, the improvement starts to diminish and gets slightly worse than SCAN as shown in Figure \ref{fig:be curve}.
-This is because the (s, q) points for $R=4.76$ \AA\ appearing above $q_0(s)$ have too large q (q > 6) as shown in Figure \ref{fig:diff_contour}(b), associated with relatively small s and very low electron densities (see section II of Supplementary Materials), and become energetically irrelevant.
-The energetically relevant electron density concentrates around the atomic centers with (s, q) below $q_H(s)$.
-This results in more negative exchange energy for RS than for SCAN because $F_x^{RS}$ decays slower than $F_x^{SCAN}$ with $s$ below $q_H(s)$.
-This is also dictated by the exchange hole of stretched bonds being too shallow, as shown in Figure \ref{fig:xhole_plots}.
+However, for $R \gtrsim 4$ \AA, the improvement begins to diminish and ultimately RS becomes marginally worse than SCAN for $R>4$ \AA\ as shown in Fig.~\ref{fig:be curve}.
+This is because, as shown in Fig.~\ref{fig:diff_contour}(b), for $R=4.76$ \AA\ the pairs $(s,q)$ that lie above $q_0(s)$ have very large $q$ ($q > 6$) associated with relatively small $s$ and very low electron densities (see Section III in the Supplementary Material \cite{supplemental}).
+The energetically relevant electron density concentrates around the atomic centers with (s,q) below $q_H(s)$.
+Thus, the reduced enhancement of RS compared to SCAN occurs only in energetically irrelevant regions, and the slightly slower decay with $s$ of RS leads to a slightly larger overbinding than in SCAN.
+This is also dictated by the fact that for stretched bonds, as shown in Fig.~\ref{fig:xhole_plots}, the exchange holes are relatively shallow and more delocalized, making it difficult to approximate them with semilocal density functionals.

-In summary, we have developed the non-empirical $\nabla^2 n$-dependent RS metaGGA that effectively reduces self-interaction errors in one-electron systems, while satisfying all exact constraints for one-electron systems and being guided by appropriate norms.
-The binding energy of $H_2^+$ predicted by RS matches the exact HF one beyond the equilibrium point, significantly improving over SCAN across a wide range of bond lengths.
-The inclusion of $\nabla^2 n$ is shown to be crucial for reducing SIE of $H_2^+$ at equilibrium and stretched bonds.
-Our work therefore paves the way for further reducing SIE within the semilocal framework at the metaGGA level while maximally satisfying suitable exact constraints with guidance from appropriate norms.
+In summary, we have developed the nonempirical exchange-only $\nabla^2 n$-dependent RS meta-GGA to effectively reduce self-interaction errors in one-electron systems by satisfying all exact constraints for one-electron systems and being guided by suitable one-electron appropriate norms.
+The binding energy curve of $\mr{H}_2^+$, evaluated using Hartree-Fock orbitals, predicted by RS matches the exact HF one beyond the equilibrium point, significantly improving over SCAN across a wide range of bond lengths.
+The inclusion of $\nabla^2 n$ is shown to be crucial for reducing one-electron SIE in $\mr{H}_2^+$ at equilibrium and stretched bonds.

+Although the RS meta-GGA itself was developed specifically for one-electron systems, this proof-of-principle is expected to lead to improved general purpose meta-GGAs by replacing the iso-orbital limit in a framework like SCAN by RS or a similar $\nabla^2 n$-dependent meta-GGA.
+Our work therefore paves the way for further reducing SIE within the semilocal framework at the meta-GGA level while maximally satisfying suitable exact constraints with guidance from appropriate norms.